 Connection name A descriptive name for this connection that you will recognize later in lists.
 Source Type Select App-V Standalone .
 (Use this same value whether you are connecting to App-V release 4.6, or release 5.0 or later.)
-Fip: 'Standalone' means that you are using the adapter to connect directly to the appropriate App-V database, rather than collecting inventory through another source such as Microsoft SCCM.
+Tip: 'Standalone' means that you are using the adapter to connect directly to the appropriate App-V database, rather than collecting inventory through another source such as Microsoft SCCM.
 Server Type the server name or IP address.
 If the database instance you need is not the default one on the server you identify, add the instance name, separated with a backslash character.
-Authentication Select one of: • Windows Authentication - Select this option to use standard Windows authentication to access the database server.
+Authentication Select one of: Windows Authentication - Select this option to use standard Windows authentication to access the database server.
 The credentials of the account (on the inventory beacon) running the scheduled task for importing inventory are used to access the SQL Server database.
-This account must be added to a security group that has access to the database. • Windows (specific account) - Specify an account on the inventory beacon that can make a connection to the SQL database. • SQL Authentication - If you select this option, you must then specify an account and password already known to SQL Server on the target database.
-This account is used to access the database, regardless of the local account running the scheduled task on the beacon server.
-Username The account name used for SQL authentication, or Windows (specific account).
-(Not required for Windows Authentication.)
-Password The password for the account name required for SQL authentication, or Windows (specific account).
-(Not required for Windows Authentication.)
+This account must be added to an Active Directory security group that has access to the database. • Windows (specific account) - Use the following two fields (enabled when you make this choice) to specify an account on the inventory beacon that can make a connection to the SQL database. • SQL Authentication - Use the following two fields to specify an account and password registered as a user with database access on SQL Server .
+This account is used to access the database, regardless of the local account running the scheduled task on the inventory beacon server.
+Username The account name used for SQL authentication , or Windows (specific account) .
+(Not required for Windows Authentication .)

+Password The password for the account name required for SQL authentication , or Windows (specific account) .
+(Not required for Windows Authentication .)
 Database Enter the name of the database, or use the pull-down list to select from database names automatically detected on your specified server.
 Connection is in test mode (do not import results) Ensure that this check box is clear for production use.
 (For more details, see Managing Microsoft SQL Server Database Connections in the online help for FlexNet Manager Suite, in the section covering the inventory beacon.)
-Fip: When using App-V release 4.6, you cannot complete configuration for operation of this adapter (specifically, you cannot map the App-V packages to real applications) until you have run an import in production mode, with this check box clear.
+Tip: When using App-V release 4.6, you cannot complete configuration for operation of this adapter (specifically, you cannot map the App-V packages to real applications) until you have run an import in production mode, with this check box clear.
 Overlapping Inventory Filter If you use more than one inventory source, it is possible to get overlapping inventory (records about the same endpoint device in multiple inventory tools).
 In the compliance browser (in FlexNet Manager Suite), you may nominate one inventory source as primary.
 The choices here give more fine-grained control, even when this connection is defined as your primary inventory source: • Ignore the device's inventory from this data source : When you have inventory from another source for the same device, the record from this source will be completely ignored.
-This setting is valuable, for instance, when a device has migrated from one inventory source to another (perhaps by moving offices), but has not yet been obsoleted from this first source. • Ignore this device's inventory if older than nn days : If you select this option, overlapping inventory collected by this source more than the set number of days before the import is ignored.
+This setting is valuable, for instance, when a device has migrated from one inventory source to another (perhaps by moving offices), but has not yet been obsoleted from this first source. • Ignore this device's inventory if older than nn days : If you select this option overlapping inventory collected by this source more than the set number of days before the import is ignored.
 Fresher overlapping data is still imported and considered for data merging. • Import the inventory from this source for possible merging : Choose this option (the default) to declare that overlapping inventory collected from this connection is never considered stale.